 It can be difficult to determine if your insurance company has acted in bad faith.
-That’s why it’s essential to seek guidance from the experienced attorneys at Lewis Kuhn Swan PC.
+That’s why it’s essential to seek guidance from the experienced attorneys at Leventhal Lewis.
 Our lawyers will examine your unique situation and discuss your case for free.
 It is important to act quickly when dealing with potential insurance bad faith.

 Potential signs of insurance bad faith include:

 - Refusing to pay a valid claim: Your insurance company may try to deny your legitimate claim.
 It needs to provide an explanation for claim denials and cite the relevant provisions in your policy.
 If your insurer denies a valid claim, it will likely have a hard time proving why.

 - Offering far less than what your claim is worth: While you will likely engage in negation with your claims adjuster, they cannot grossly understate the value of your claim or offer to pay you far less than what your claim is worth.

 - Causing unreasonable delays: Insurance companies are required to act in a timely manner.
 Insurers may try to take advantage of you by unjustly delaying an investigation, decision, or payment.

 - Engaging in deceptive practices: Some insurance companies have many deceptive practices up their sleeves to boost their profits.
 Examples of this include changing your contract without notifying you or requesting burdensome documentation not required by your policy.